n00kii/htool/README.md

  - (FIXED) extracted stuff keeps bytes forever, even after import
  - if something is a duplicate but will belong to a new pool, it should get a link to that new pool (currently doesnt)
  - crash when trying to import everything with extracts (panics with sender dropped) (perhaps data running out of threads?)
+ - skipping extraction should not import leftover zips
  - (FIXED) deleting (or adding) a media of a pool needs to update any living entry_info of that pool
  - (FIXED) removing media from link updates globally updates pool previews, not but media previews
  - tags ui should be using threads for tag ops